php-frameworks-battle/README/README.md

 1. Website Performance
 1. Website Security

+## Application

+Applcation scope, as a start, is to create an application that provides functionality for the following (current onomatopoiia was influenced by the theme of "battle"):

+1. Creation of users, dubbed "warriors"
+1. Basic profile editing for the warriors
+1. Warriors can create a one-way connection with another Warrior, dubbed an "alliance"
+1. Warrior can post Commands limited text-only content to application
+1. Warriors get notified for the content their allies post

+Application name, as a convention, is "Battle".

+### Entities Described
+The following Entities are required.
+The names of the fields (id, created_at, modified_at) can be changed if needed by the framework's conventions.

+#### Warrior
+* id
+* name
+* email
+* password
+* created_at
+* modified_at

+#### WarriorAlly
+* id
+* warrior_id
+* ally_id
+* created_at
+* modified_at

+#### Command
+* id
+* warrior_id
+* text
+* posted_at
+* created_at
+* modified_at

 ## Event Invitation
 Use your favorite PHP Framework to implement a small web project and convince the rest why they should use it!